Sen. Mitch McConnell won't seek reelection in 2026, ending long tenure as Republican power broker

 McConnell, the longest-serving senator ever from Kentucky, ensured that the Bluegrass State received plenty of federal funding.
 Back home he was a key architect in his party’s rise to power in a state long dominated by Democrats.

 He is married to Elaine Chao, and they have long been a power couple in Washington.
-In his prepared remarks Thursday, the senator referred to her as his “ultimate teammate and confidante.”
+The senator referred to her as his “ultimate teammate and confidante.”
 Chao was labor secretary for Bush and transportation secretary during Trump’s first term, though she resigned after the Capitol insurrection, saying it had “deeply troubled” her.

 McConnell’s parting words reflected his devotion to the Senate and his disdain for his detractors.